-For short-term programs, international cell phone service may not be necessary.
+For short-term programs, cell phones probably aren't necessary.
 However, you should consult with your program director to find out what is suggested.
 For some programs and locations, a cell phone can be an excellent way to communicate with other students on the program, to be accessible to family and friends at home, and to be reachable in the event of an emergency.
 It may, however, be very expensive to make international calls from your phone.
 Students can check with their current cell phone provider to see if their phone has international calling capabilities.
 If so, you will have to find out the procedures for using your cell phone abroad.
+More than likely, you will purchase prepaid cell phone minutes that don't require subscribing to an overseas cell phone service.